 “Usually air drying is not recommended because it can cause fungus growth in between the paw pads or under the armpit, and can also cause more serious problems like an ear infection.
 If a dog with long hair or an undercoat is left to air dry, it may cause matting of the fur and other skin problems like hot spots.”
 (Source)

 It may seem like an annoying extra step, but blow drying your Doodle’s hair is an important one.
-After using a dog hair dryer, your Doodle’s hair will be straight, fluffy, clean, and much easier to brush through.
+Using a dog hair dryer will help to prevent matting by making it much easier to brush through.